The 10 best pillows in 2019, according to the internet

 A good night's sleep can be hard to come by if you're dealing with stress, staring at a blue screen before going to bed, or over-caffeinating too late in the day.
 But, if your sleep environment isn't up to snuff, you're already putting yourself at a disadvantage.
 That's why prioritizing your comfort should be a key step in establishing a healthy sleep bedtime routine.
 And, while much has been made over choosing the right mattress for your sleep habits, finding the perfect pillow is just as important.

-Of course, there's a wide range of factors to consider when you're pillow-shopping: What position do you sleep in?
+Of course, there's a wide range of factors to consider when you're pillow-shopping: What sleeping position do you prefer?
+Are you a side sleeper?
 Do you run hot or cold?
 Are you allergic to feathers or goose down?
-Everyone's individual preferences will differ slightly, but there's more than likely a pillow that meets your expectations for what a pillow should be.
+Everyone's individual preferences will differ slightly, but there's more than likely a pillow that meets your expectations for what a pillow should be, whether that's a foam pillow, support pillow, body pillow, gel pillow, contour pillow or simply a pillow for neck pain.
 It's just a matter of wading through all of your options, which seem to expand every day.

-With two layers of supportive foam and an antibacterial, cooling bamboo case, Cosy House's pillow was made to relieve some of the greatest sleeping woes, namely overheating and uncomfortable pressure points.
+With two layers of supportive foam and an antibacterial, cooling bamboo case, Cosy House's shredded foam pillows are made to relieve some of the greatest sleeping woes, namely overheating and uncomfortable pressure points.
 The relatively firm construction helps the pillow maintain its shape, but the shredded memory foam fill in its bottommost layer is removable, which allows users to customize its density.
 "This is one heavy pillow and I kept removing the filling until getting it just right," one reviewer wrote, adding that, when filled to capacity, the pillow may be a little too big and firm for some users' liking.

 For others, it was the pillow's breathable and cooling properties that sold them: "The most comfortable pillow I have ever had.
 Keeps me cool, I sleep so soundly," one wrote.
 "I didn't sweat as much as I usually do so I would say the cooling/moisture wicking worked," another noted.
+The machine washable bamboo cover naturally resists allergens and dust mites.
 You can add two bamboo pillow cases to your order for an additional $23.95.

-This is yet another pillow with adjustable filling, but only in its outer layer -- the "inner" pillow is a sturdy memory foam core that maintains the pillow's shape and structure.
+This is yet another pillow with adjustable filling, but only in its outer layer -- the "inner" pillow is a sturdy memory foam core that maintains the shape and structure of the memory foam pillow.
 Its exterior is made of quilted foam that you can spot-clean and air-dry.
 In addition to its "two pillows in one" design and supportive gusset, Nectar's pillow's main selling point is its memory foam fill.
-It conforms to the user's neck and head to provide support without caving in, striking a balance that not all memory foam pillows can claim.
+This comfortable memory foam pillow conforms to the user's neck, shoulders and head to provide support without caving in, striking a balance that not every memory foam pillow can claim.

-CNET's Sharon Profis tested the pillow for 10 days and, after removing just a handful of filling, found it to be a comfortable option for her side-sleeping position.
-The pillow, she noted, retains its structure and height, maintaining neck support throughout the night.
+CNET's Sharon Profis tested the memory foam pillow for 10 days and, after removing just a handful of filling, found it to be a comfortable option for her side sleeper position.
+The memory foam pillow, she noted, retains its structure and height, maintaining neck support throughout the night.
 Only time will tell if the foam remains uncompressed (we'll be back with an update).

-Casper's pillow boasts "adaptive support," meaning it's both cushy and springy, able to "adapt" to various customers' preferences.
+Casper's pillow boasts "adaptive support," meaning it's both cushy and springy, able to "adapt" to various customers' preferences for a great night's sleep.
 Where the exterior is soft, its firm inner core and gusseted construction helps maintain its structure.
-The product of 60 test-runs on various fills, this pillow is sort of the platonic ideal in terms of density: not too firm and not too fluffy.
+The product of 60 test-runs on various fills, this sleeper pillow is sort of the platonic ideal in terms of density: not too firm and not too fluffy.
 And reviewers happily attest to its Goldilocks-esque appeal.
 "You can feel the quality in the weight of it and as soon as I laid down I was in love.
 Support and comfort that seems to wrap you up in its arms," one wrote.

 Another reviewer wondered, "how one pillow can rule them all," possibly in a nod toward the fact that Casper designed this pillow with the understanding that all people shift in their sleep, whether they identify as a side-sleeper or back-sleeper.
 In other words, this pillow is in the running for overall crowd-pleaser -- one downside may be the fact that you have to buy pillow cases separately.

-Instead of foam, microfiber shavings, or even down, this pillow's fill is a one-piece polymer grid, which goes on to affect pretty much every aspect of the sleep experience.
-This pillow keeps users' heads cool and prevents against neck pain thanks to said sturdy, weight-distributing grid, which is designed to "cradle" the user's head, sparing them from painful pressure points.
+Instead of a foam pillow, microfiber shavings, or even down, this comfortable pillow's fill is a one-piece polymer grid, which goes on to affect pretty much every aspect of the sleep experience.
+This pillow keeps users' heads cool and helps prevent neck pain thanks to said sturdy, weight-distributing grid, which is designed to "cradle" the user's head, neck and shoulders, sparing them from painful pressure points.
 With all that in mind, this pillow is definitely on the firmer (and heavier) side, but judging by the reviews, the density is well worth it.
 (That said, if you like a pillow that you can fluff and mold to an exact shape, this probably isn't the pillow for you.)

 "I was surprised how heavy it is but who cares.
 As soon as my head hit the pillow I knew this was for me.
 First time in a long time my neck was not in pain," one reviewer wrote, echoing another relieved user who wrote: "You know that feeling when you climb into your bed and you back relaxes?
 This does the same thing for my neck."
 If there was one consistent gripe about the Purple pillow, it's that it could be slightly thicker.
 And, although this pillow comes with a zip cover, Purple recommends purchasing separate pillow cases for it, as well.